Watch the webinar now:

 • Significance for purchasing

-In strategic purchasing, cost avoidance plays a decisive role in securing a company's competitiveness.
-By taking proactive measures, buyers can help to increase profitability and minimize financial risks.
+In strategic partnerships, cost avoidance plays a decisive role in securing a company's competitiveness.
+By taking proactive measures, buyers can help to increase profitability and minimize financial risk management.
 Cost avoidance enables budgets to be used more effectively and resources to be freed up for value-adding activities.

 • Competitive advantage: By avoiding costs, products and services can be offered at more attractive prices.